anandu06dev/ng4StarterKit/README.md

 - `View Model`: This object represents data required by a view.
 It does not represent a real world object.
 - `Domain Model`: This object represents data and logic related to the business domain.
 It represents a real world object.

-The view model and domain model may possess different data schemas to keep the domain model agnostic of the view!
+The view model and domain model may possess different data schemas to keep the domain model agnostic of the view layer.

 **» Implementation patterns**<br/>